orange-org/orange/README.md

 ### Match Bitcoin Core Qt as closely as possible

 One of the main goals of this project is to explore if using TypeScript and Electron for the UI can make it easier to build a better desktop client.
 This project is not meant to provide an alternative user experience.
 Also, I'm not a designer, but if a designer is interested in revamping the UI.
 I'd be interested in collaborating.
+However, Qt is a native framework.
+Electron is not.
+So Qt gives you native looking UI and colors for free.
+With Electron, building the UI is more like building a website.
+We don't get the native controls and colors out of the box.
+So the UI in Orange, while it tries to match the UI of Electron, it is not native.
+It uses [Material Design](https://material.io/design/) by way of [React Material UI](https://material-ui.com/) library.

 ## Todos